151henry151/randall-clock-desktop-background/README.md

 # randall-clock-desktop-background
-Change desktop background using the XKCD now clock Using the clock from https://xkcd.com/1335/
+Change desktop background using the XKCD now clock from https://xkcd.com/1335/

 Installation: